Weakly Special Manifolds with no rational curves: Statements

-\begin{conjecture} If a terminal minimal model $X'$ has torsion canonical bundle, and has no \'etale cover which is an Abelian variety, the union of its rational curves is Zariski dense in $X'$. \end{conjecture}
+\begin{conjecture} If a terminal model $X'$ has torsion canonical bundle, and is not a quotient of an Abelian variety $A$, the union of its rational curves is Zariski dense in $X'$. \end{conjecture}

+Notice that a general\footnote{We use since 1980 the term `general' (resp. `generic') to mean outside a countable (resp. finite) union of strict subvarieties.
+No need thus to add `very', introduced in 1995.} Kummer variety $A/\pm 1$ of dimension $3$ or more is a terminal model, but does not contain any rational curve (\cite{Pir}, Theorem 2), and that Kummer surfaces, which contain a Zariski dense set of rational curves, are not terminal models.

-By the singular version of the Bogomolov--Beauville decomposition theorem \cite{CampanaCY,Druel}, this reduces to the case of singular Calabi--Yau and hyperk\"ahler terminal models.
-Conjecture~\ref{CY+} is known for K3 surfaces, and Gromov--Witten invariants lead one to suspect it for the general quintics in $\mathbf{P}^4$ (see, e.g., \cite{CdGP,Morrison}).
+By the singular version of the Bogomolov--Beauville decomposition theorem \cite{hp, CampanaCY}, and the references there, this reduces to the case of singular Calabi--Yau and hyperk\"ahler terminal models\footnote{Excluding quotients of Abelian varieties.}.
+Conjecture~\ref{CY+} is known for K3 surfaces, many hyperk\"ahler and Calabi-Yau manifolds.
+Gromov--Witten invariants make it plausible for the general quintics in $\mathbf{P}^4$ (see, e.g., \cite{CdGP,Morrison}), and more generally by the Kawamata-Morrison cone conjecture.
+See \cite{D'} for a discussion and the treatment of some special cases.

-Statement (i) of the following conjecture is a famous conjecture of S. Lang; Statement (ii) is an immediate consequence of Statement (i).

-\begin{conjecture} \begin{itemize} \item[(i)] A projective manifold of general type does not contain a Zariski dense entire curve. \item[(ii)] A projective manifold containing a Zariski dense entire curve is weakly special.\footnote{There are weakly special manifolds not containing Zariski dense entire curves (see \cite{CP}).
-The `special' manifolds defined in \cite{Ca04} are conjectured to be exactly the ones containing a Zariski dense entire curve.} \end{itemize} \end{conjecture}
+A simpler version of the techniques used to establish Theorem \ref{main} show the following, conjectured by Lang (\cite[Conjecture 5.7, p.
+123]{Lang}):

+\begin{theorem} Assume Conjecture~\ref{abund}, conjecture \ref{CY+} and conjecture [L]\footnote{Recall again that Conjecture [L] says that a variety of general type does not contain any Zariski dense entire curve.} in \ref{main}.
+If a projective manifold $X$ does not contain any rational curves or images of simple Abelian varieties, then $X$ is hyperbolic and canonically polarised. \end{theorem}

+{\bf Exceptional loci.} More generally, Lang introduced the notion of `exceptional locus' $W$ of any projective manifold $X$, as the Zariski closure of the union of all entire curves contained in $X$, and conjectured that $W\subsetneq X$ if (and only if) $X$ is of general type.
+The subvariety $W$ if nonempty is thus the obstruction to the hyperbolicity of $X$.
+It obviously contains all Zariski closures of entire curves of $X$.
+Theorem \ref{main} above thus explains why only Abelian varieties and rational curves should appear as minimal obstructions to the hyperbolicity of complex projective manifolds.

+Since it is conjectured in \cite{Ca04} that the Zariski closures of entire curves are special, and that special varieties contain Zariski dense entire curves, it follows that $W$ should also be the Zariski closure of the union of all `special' subvarieties of $X$.
+A trivial example of such a $W$ is the blow-up of a smooth hyperbolic manifold $Y$ of dimension at least $2$ along a submanifold $S$: $W$ is then the exceptional divisor $E$, a projective bundle over $S$.
+The maximal special subvarieties are the fibres of $E$ over $S$ (which is hyperbolic).

-We will conclude by producing examples illustrating Theorem~\ref{hyp}.
+We will conclude by producing examples illustrating Theorem~\ref{hyp}, in which $W$ does not contain rational, nor elliptic curves.

+\begin{theorem} For each simple Abelian variety $V\subset \Bbb P_n$, and each simple Abelian variety $A$ of dimension $n+1$, there exist canonically polarised submanifolds $X\subset A\times V$ with the following properties: